AlbinLindskog/react-hooks/README.md

 ## useOnClickOutside
 Allows you to detect and act in response to clicks outside a specified element.
-The handler argument is used as a dependency to useEffect; take note and wrap it in useCallback when appropriate.

 ```jsx
 import React, { useRef, useCallback } from 'react';